Skip to main content

 Fathom Analytics

-In many ways, Fathom Analytics is similar to GA4.
-But it comes at it differently, stripping back your analytics to the essentials.
+Fathom Analytics is, in many ways, similar to GA4.
+But instead of being a complex beast with a steep learning curve, it comes at analytics differently, stripping your data back to the essentials.

-It’s privacy-focused, lightweight and deliberately simple.
+It’s privacy-focused, lightweight and simple by design.
 Instead of endless reports, it surfaces the core metrics most organisations actually need: traffic sources, popular pages and goal completions in a clear, accessible interface.

 SEO Tools